If you’re considering returning to school, you might be surprised to learn it’s not like it used to be. It’s better.

 And while returning to school can be daunting, encompassing worries such as balancing family, school and career, and learning new technologies, the pros far outweigh any potential drawbacks.

-Here are five reasons why adult learners have the advantage:
+Five reasons adult learners have the advantage:

 In their book Life Launch – A Passionate Guide to the Rest of Your Life, Pamela McLean and Frederic Hudson explore the new and different chapters of life.
 And what a new chapter a return to school is!

-Adult learners bring new purpose and motivation to learning, fueled by passion, differing significantly from the often casual approach younger learners take to attending university.
+Adult learners bring new purpose and motivation to learning, fuelled by passion, differing significantly from the often casual approach younger learners take to attending university.
 It’s that passion that drives adult learners toward their goals.